'The University has been hugely supportive, helping me to travel...'

 ‘Follow what you are passionate about.
 Overlook what other people say about income and job availability, and follow what drives you.
 Your enthusiasm motivates you to have an influential impact within your chosen field.’

 This is Mark’s advice to those considering their options for postgraduate study.
-He has successfully completed a Master of Health Sciences focusing on men’s health, and now manages Ara’s The Zone Sports Science and Wellness Centre.
+Shortly after completing a Master of Health Sciences focusing on men’s health, Mark went on to manage Ara’s The Zone: Sports Science and Wellness Centre.

 ‘I looked at technology-assisted interventions such as the internet and texting to support men, especially fathers, to improve their health, and also the current state of health education within secondary schools,’ he explains.

 He says his motivation to contribute to improving health education was simple: ‘What could be more important or relevant than gaining understanding and knowledge which will enable and support people to make choices that will lead to a longer and healthier life?
 That’s a pretty satisfying feeling.’

 Mark’s passion and commitment to improving the health of others saw him win a scholarship to do postgraduate research at Oxford University.
 ‘My scholarship helped me gain an understanding of England’s historical health inequalities and the sociology behind health and illness, which has in turn been beneficial in understanding the current barriers in New Zealand’s health systems.’